Living on an Island

 The themes of the song are isolation, friendship, partying and drugs, specifically cocaine.
 Every verse ends with the 'line' (also referenced multiple times and further proof of drug theme) "and we'll get high".
-Despite the very obvious drug references, the single doesn't appear to have been banned by the BBC and became a top 20 hit single in the UK; making it to no. 16.
+Despite the very obvious drug references, the single does not appear to have been banned by the BBC and became a top 20 hit single in the UK; making it to no. 16.

 As with the 'penguin' theme started with the previous "Whatever You Want" single, the first 100,000 copies of "Living on an Island" were issued with a picture sleeve featuring several penguins enjoying Antarctic conditions.
 In addition, the music video features footage of penguins interspersed with footage of the band miming the song on a soundstage.